mikes-hacks/mxhelp/README.md

 # FAQ
 1. Why isn't this in Markdown?
-`One of my favorite features is double-click-and-paste-to-terminal.
-This makes it so easy to 'use' the scripts.
-When I added the markdown tags and colors, a lot of the content became indented with extra spacing.
-That made it more 'manual' to copy the script-lines.
+`A favorite feature is double-click-and-paste-to-terminal.
+This makes it easy to use the scripts.
+Adding markdown tags and colors caused the content to have extra spacing which is harder to quick-copy.
 Leaving it as plain-text allows the mouse to quick-click and use the commands.`

 # Batch add your own scripts
 1. Rename your scripts to prefix 'mx'